Vietnam.vn - Nền tảng quảng bá Việt Nam

 University scholarships are awarded to 12th grade students who have won prizes in international and national competitions and first-year students (full-time).
 Both require high school results at the time of application to be 7 or higher.

 Regarding foreign languages, applicants must have a valid HSK certificate (International Chinese Language Test with 6 levels) at level 4 or higher, or a bachelor's or master's degree studied in China (if studying in Chinese).
-If applying to study in English, applicants must have a TOEFL ITP certificate of 500 points or IELTS 5.5 or higher (or equivalent), or a bachelor's or master's degree studied in English abroad.
+If applying to study in English, applicants must have a TOEFL ITP certificate with a score of 500 or IELTS 5.5 or higher (or equivalent), or a bachelor's or master's degree studied in English abroad.

 Autumn scenery on the campus of Peking University, China's top 20 university in the world.
 Photo: Chu Zhaohan/Peking University